raresica1234/ATAR-SE/task.md

 | Stop the review phase |

 ### We need to discuss:
-- An user can submit a proposal and add authors people that don't have an account.
-This could be solved in a number of ways:
-  - By forcing everybody to have an account beforehand.
-  - Sending invitation links to authors that don't have account by email.
-- Who should be able to add the rooms, the site administrator or the chairs/co-chairs
+- Who should be able to add the rooms, the chairs or co-chairs?
-- How are speakers assigned to sections :
+- How are speakers assigned to sections:
-  - Self assign
   - Authorized users assign them

-### Functionality description
+## Anybody
-#### Create account
+### Create account
 - Make sure the user doesn't exist in the database
 - Verify all fields
 - Create the account

-#### Login
+### Login
-- Check if the user exists in the databse
+- Check if the user exists in the database
 - Verify password

+## BaseUser
+### Browse conferences
+- Display all conferences

+### Create submission
+- discussion needed

+### Select which sessions they will attend
+- From browse conferences
+- Browse onto sections?

+### Pay participation fee
+-

+## Site administrator
-#### Create conference
+### Create conference
 - Check that the user is a site administrator (probably button to this page should appear only if that's the case)
+- (?)
+Invitation by email
+- Select user
 - Add chair to conference

-#### Create submission
+### Add rooms
+- Check that the user is a site administrator/(?)chair (probably button to this page should appear only if that's the case)
+- Add room to database

+## Chair and co-chair
+### (Chair only) Add co-chair to conference
+- Check that the user is either a site administrator or a chair
+- (?)
+Invitation by email
+- Select user
+- Add co-chair to the database

+### Add program committee member
+- Check that the user is either a chair or co-chair
+- (?)
+Invitation by email
+- Select existing user

+### Add conference section
+- Check that the user is either a chair or co-chair
+- Add section to database

+### Change attributes for the conference
+- Check that the user is either a chair or co-chair

+### Assign Program Committee member to submissions
+- Browse submissions and see reviews(?)
-- discussion needed
+-